What causes gum recession in one tooth and how to treat it?

 Preventing and treating gum recession in one tooth

-The real problem comes from triggers like plaque and ongoing irritation — and those are things you can control.
+The real problem comes from triggers like plaque-induced gum disease and ongoing irritation — and those are things you can control.

-Here are some practical tips to help you prevent and treat gum recession:
+Here are some tips to stop and treat gum recession:

 1. Brushing Technique:

-Brush your teeth regularly using the correct technique.
+Brush your teeth regularly using the correct technique to control plaque buildup.
 Choose a soft-bristle toothbrush and gently brush your teeth in circular motions.

 Avoid aggressive horizontal brushing strokes, as they can damage your gums.